rust-lang/reference/src/patterns.md

 The form `(..)` with a single [_RestPattern_] is a special form that does not require a comma, and matches a tuple of any size.

-This pattern is refutable when one of its subpatterns is refutable.
+The tuple pattern is refutable when one of its subpatterns is refutable.

 ## Grouped patterns